YashKalbande/FCR/pacman.md

 ```

 ## Follow the Rules!
-Every one should follow the rules.So our Pacman also need to follow basic physics rules.
+Everyone should follow the rules.
+So our Pacman also needs to follow basic physics rules.
 We'll need a function __offset__ for collision detection.
 ```python3
 def offset(point):
     "Return offset of point in tiles."